Medical alert systems will almost all work outside the home, it is just a question of how far –

 - be aware of what is an added extra before you speak to a sales person

-- if you have hearing problems do say this and do check them straight away when you receive them, so you have plenty of time to return them
+- if you have hearing problems do say this, and do check the devices straight away when you receive them, so you have plenty of time to return them

 There are lots of choices to pick from, and there are plenty of reviews out there to help you make your choices.

 If you get your elderly parent to feel confident when they go out and are active, they can keep fitter, socialize more, keep their minds stimulated and stay more independent.